 The name is used only for reference in the SECTIONS command of the linker script.
 It is not put into the output file.
 Program header names are stored in a separate name space, and will not conflict with symbol names, file names, or section names.
 Each program header must have a distinct name.
+The headers are processed in order and it is usual for them to map to sections in ascending load address order.

 Certain program header types describe segments of memory which the system loader will load from the file.
 In the linker script, you specify the contents of these segments by placing allocatable output sections in the segments.
 You use the ':phdr' output section attribute to place a section in a particular segment.
-See Section 3.6.8.6 [Output Section Phdr], page 53.
+See Section 3.6.8.7 [Output Section Phdr], page 58.